laravel/docs/billing.md

         'vendorVat' => 'BE123456789',
     ], 'my-invoice');

 The `downloadInvoice` method also allows for a custom filename via its third argument.
-This filename will automatically be suffixed with `.pdf` for you:
+This filename will automatically be suffixed with `.pdf`:

     return $request->user()->downloadInvoice($invoiceId, [], 'my-invoice');